-The Report proposed that the three settlements of Singapore, Penang and Nalacca should be incorporated into one colony, under one Governor, and with one Legislative Council.
-This was a realistic arrangement, because, as the Report pointed out, the conditions and interests of the three settlements were identical.
+The Report proposed that the three settlements of Singapore,

+Penang and Malacca should be incorporated into one colony, under one arrangement, because, as the Report pointed out, the conditions and interests of the three settlements were identical.
 Moreover, from the financial point of view, Malacca and Penang were not self-supporting.